NJB-PROJECT/CPanel-Admin-Web-Hosting-For-Project-Localhost-/README.md

 The freature i need to make :
 1. Email bot/automation (like massage client to warn they if SSL Cert will be expired)
->> next plan freature on march 13th 2025! <<
+> next plan feature on march 13th 2025! <<

-all freature still in development, and maybe next years this project will be shut off because i'm will be crazy for make this project for one dev.
+all feature still in development, and maybe next years this project will be shut off because i'm will be crazy for make this project for one dev.

 Contect me :
 Insta : Muhammad Najib Ramadhan (Opelatia_lil_mirandania)